RachWalm/dog-api/README.md

 2. for posts I wanted everyone to be able to read, only staff or above to create.
 This required making a separate url so that I could give different permissions to read and to create.

+3. logout fixed as per CI walkthrough in second to last text.

 ## Technologies